faishal/docker-rails-builder/README.md

 This doesn't matter:

-- A missing Alpine package can be installed with `apk add` inside your app's Dockerfile.
+- A missing stretch package can be installed with `apk add` inside your app's Dockerfile.
 - A missing Node module (or version) will be installed with `rails assets:precompile` via the ONBUILD trigger.
 - A missing Ruby gem (or version) will be installed with `bundle install` via the ONBUILD trigger.